About closed subsets definable in Hensel minimal structures: Introduction

 \section{Introduction}

-This paper continues our research on Henselian valued fields from our papers~\cite{K-N,Now-Sel,Now-Sing,Now-Alant}, and particularly on Hensel minimal structures from~\cite{Now-tame,Now-Lip}.
-The axiomatic theory of Hensel minimal structures was introduced by Cluckers--Halupczok--Rideau~\cite{C-H-R,C-H-R-2}.
-Actually, their research followed numerous earlier attempts to find suitable approaches in geometry of Henselian valued fields which, likewise o-minimality in real geometry, would realize the postulates of both tame topology and tame model theory.
-Those attempts have led to various, axiomatically based concepts such as C-minimality~\cite{Has-Macph-1,Macph}, P-minimality~\cite{Has-Macph-2}, V-minimality~\cite{H-K}, b-minimality~\cite{C-L}, tame structures~\cite{C-Com-L,C-Fo-L}, and eventually Hensel minimality.
+This paper is a continuation of our research on Henselian valued fields from articles~\cite{K-N,Now-Sel,Now-Sym,Now-Sing,Now-Alant,Now-strat} and on Hensel minimal structures from~\cite{Now-tame,Now-Lip}.

-So let $K$ be a 1-h-minimal structure, i.e.\ a model of a 1-h-minimal theory in an expansion $\mathcal{L}$ of the language of valued fields.
-The main aim is to establish the following two properties of closed 0-definable subsets $A$ in the affine spaces $K^{n}$.
+We are concerned with Hensel minimal structures on non-trivially valued fields $K$ of equicharacteristic zero.
+And more precisely, with models $K$ of a 1-h-minimal theory in an expansion $\mathcal{L}$ of the language of valued fields.
+The main purpose is to establish the following two results concerning closed 0-definable subsets $A$ of an affine space $K^{n}$.